Consistent Hash Ring

 Problem with Distributed Cache

 The need for consistent hashing arose from limitations experienced while running collections of caching machines - web caches, for example.
 If you have a collection of n cache machines then a common way of load balancing across them is to put object o in cache machine number hash(o) mod n.
 This works well until you add or remove cache machines (for whatever reason), for then n changes and every object is hashed to a new location.
-This can be catastrophic since the originating content servers are swamped with requests from the cache machines.
-It’s as if the cache suddenly disappeared.
-Which it has, in a sense.
-(This is why you should care - consistent hashing is needed to avoid swamping your servers!)
+This can be catastrophic, since the originating content servers are swamped with requests from the cache machines.
+It’s as if the cache had suddenly disappeared.
+This is exactly the problem consistent hashing is designed to avoid.

 Consistent Hashing

-Consistent hashing was first described in a paper, Consistent hashing and random trees: Distributed caching protocols for relieving hot spots on the World Wide Web (1997) by David Karger et al. It is used in distributed storage systems like Amazon Dynamo, memcached, Project Voldemort and Riak.
+Consistent hashing was first described in the 1997 paper Consistent Hashing and Random Trees: Distributed Caching Protocols for Relieving Hot Spots on the World Wide Web by David Karger et al. It is used in distributed storage systems like Amazon Dynamo, memcached, Project Voldemort and Riak.

-It’s assumed that the range of Hash value is [0, 232-1], and we calculate the Hash value of servers(maybe using an IP address or hostname).
-As the figure below.
+It’s assumed that the range of hash values is $[0, 2^{32}-1]$, and we calculate the hash value of each server (using its IP address or hostname), as shown in the figure below.

-Suppose we have 4 data objects and we calculate the Hash value of the data object and put them into the Hash ring as the figure shows below:
+Suppose we have 4 data objects and we calculate the hash value of each one and place them on the hash ring, as the figure below shows:

-According to the consistent hash algorithm, the data object A will be located in Server 1, the data object C will be located in Server 3 and the data object B, and C will be located in Server 2.
+According to the consistent hash algorithm, the data object A will be located in Server 1, the data object D will be located in Server 3, and the data objects B and C will be located in Server 2.

 Error Tolerance and Scalability